 - 200 feet of elevation

 - Location: 137 Old Foresthill Rd, Auburn, CA 95603

-This trail starts from Auburn State Recreation Area which is right on the North Fork of the American River.
-From Highway 80 you will get on the 49 / 193 then you will take the 193 all the way till it splits.
-One way goes to the city of “Cool”, and the other goes on Old Foresthill Road.
-From here you will no doubt see cars on both sides of you, grab a spot when you can and pay your fee at the small ranger station.
+This trail starts from the Auburn State Recreation Area, which is right on the North Fork of the American River.
+From Highway 80, you will get on Highway 49 / 193, then you will take Highway 193 all the way until it splits.
+One way goes to the city of “Cool,” and the other goes on Old Foresthill Road.
+From here, you will no doubt see cars on both sides of you; grab a spot when you can and pay your fee at the small ranger station.
 You can use the address above as well.

 From the ranger station, you will be heading over the bridge across the American River and then walking left on the dirt road with a gate at the front.